-- If your computer is on, wait until the floppy drive LED indicator turns off and then unplug the USB cable.
-If the floppy disk drive is not removed properly, your system may crash and you may lose any unsaved data. - If your computer is off, you can directly unplug the USB cable from the computer.
+- ☐ If your computer is on, double-click the Unplug or Eject Hardware icon and stop the device.
+If the floppy disk drive is not removed properly, your system may crash and you may lose any unsaved data. - ☐ If your computer is off, you can directly unplug the USB cable from the computer directly.

-Inserting a diskette
+Inserting a floppy disk

-To insert a diskette, proceed as follows:
+To insert a floppy disk, proceed as follows:

-- 1 Hold the diskette (1) with the label side facing up. - 2 Gently push the diskette into the drive (2) until it clicks into place.
+- 1 Hold the disk (1) with the label side facing up. - 2 Gently push the disk into the drive (2) until it clicks into place.

-Removing a diskette
+Removing a floppy disk

-To remove a diskette, proceed as follows:
+To remove a floppy disk, proceed as follows:

-When you finish using the diskette, wait until the LED indicator (1) turns off and then press the eject button (2) to remove the diskette.
+When you have finished using the floppy disk, wait until the LED indicator (1) turns off and then press the eject button (2) to remove the disk.